Silk Thread – The Ramble

 Pearsall’s Naples.
 Roughly 4/0….maybe 3/0….this is comparable to a Japanese #100 silk; still quite fine.
 Naples offers even fewer colors than Gossamer.
 It’s often used by rodmakers who rely on Pearsall’s Gossamer, but who prefer a slightly heavier thread for ferrule tab wraps, or for whipping down the prongs on vintage prong tiptops.

 Japanese Size #100.
-This is the finest of the Japanese silks & lovely stuff to work with.
+This is the finest of the Japanese silks & lovely stuff to work with and roughly equivalent to 3/0 silk.
 YLI offers a #100 range; Kimono is all #100.
 Kimono is rapidly becoming our number one selling silk.
 Rodmakers love the bold, natural colors; these colors are especially appealing to the traditional rodmaking community….handsome browns, earthy greens, watery blues, blood reds, and vibrant, golden yellows.

 Japanese Size #30.
 This is the heaviest stuff we sell.
 It’s ideal for Salmon or Steelhead flyrods, and also works nicely for restoring older rods that were designed for trolling, surf fishing, coarse fishing, etc. Big silk for big tackle.
 If you’re making heavy fly rods, think about scaling up to size #30 somewhere around 8 or 9 weight.